-Factory closures – globally, factories have been forced to close their doors, and it’s snowballed from there.
+Factory closures: Globally, factories have been forced to close their doors.

-Huge demand leads to higher prices – for factories still in operation, that pressure has resulted in more demand for materials which is driving prices up.
-Also, in the last year, the price of freight and shipping containers has gone up 700%.
+Huge demand leads to higher prices: For factories still in operation, that pressure has resulted in more demand for materials which is driving prices up.

 2. UK building materials shortage

-With high demand and low supplies, prices for building materials have gone up 14% in the UK in the last year.
+With high demand and low supplies, prices for some building materials have risen as much as 97% in the UK in the last year.
 The pandemic was a catalyst for an increase in property renovations, with thousands of Brits putting their holiday funds into their homes instead.
 At the same time, factory closures have stretched supply chains even further.

 How Brexit has influenced supply